Skip to main content

 • Sick leave

-• Earn incentive paid incentive leave credit for bar study if hired for a post-graduate APD position
+• Earn incentive paid leave credit for bar study if hired for a post-graduate APD position

 Law students interested in having a superior CLI experience or pursuing a career in public defense after graduation should get certified as early as possible.
 TO BE CONSIDERED FOR A CLI POSITION, YOU MUST FIRST BE APPROVED BY THE SUPREME COURT OF FLORIDA AS A CLI.
-Ideally, to give our office a solid opportunity to see the CLI in action before making a job offer, the CLI completes the certified internship in the Summer after the 2L year of law school or the Fall semester of the 3L year.
-The application deadline for Summer CLIs is March 15; for fall, it is July 15; and Nov.
-1 for Spring CLIs.
+Ideally, to give our office a solid opportunity to see the CLI in action before making a job offer, the CLI completes the certified internship in the summer after the 2L year of law school or the fall semester of the 3L year.
+If you are interested in being hired after being a CLI, waiting to do the CLI program in the spring semester of 3L is not recommended as there may be no attorney positions left to fill.
+The application deadline for Summer internships (CLIs and non-CLIs) is March 1; for Fall, it is July 1; for Spring, it is November 1.
+No applications will be accepted late.
+Preference is given to law students who can work 20 or more hours a week.

 Interested in participating in our CLI program?
-Write a statement of interest outlining why you want to do an internship with our office, what motivates you to work with individuals who cannot afford a lawyer to represent them on a criminal case, why you want to become a lawyer, and why you want to work in our office after law school.
+Write a statement of interest outlining why you want to do a certified legal internship with our office, what motivates you to work with individuals who cannot afford a lawyer to represent them on a criminal case, and why you want to work in our office after law school.
 Complete the online application and email your resume and statement of interest to Guy Robinson.
+Selection for paid and unpaid slots will be based on the application materials, the strength of the statement of interest, your interview, and demonstrated commitment to indigent defense.

 The Public Defender’s Office offers select volunteering opportunities for law students.
 Due to workload demands, the inability to closely supervise or for interns to assist with legal support, and the sensitive nature of the work, we are seldom able to offer volunteering opportunities to undergraduate or high school students.
 Volunteer law students (i.e., non-certified interns) are afforded invaluable experience working alongside skilled and dedicated assistant public defenders in one of the nation’s most challenging criminal justice systems.
 The law student intern selection process is highly competitive.
 When we have appropriate, time-limited, projects, the Public Defender occasionally invites one or more law or college students to volunteer on a project.
 Regrettably, due to the high demand for internships from law students, and lack of adequate supervisory resources and space, we do not offer internships to high school students, nor do we provide “shadowing” opportunities.